johnx25bd/self-sovereign-organization/NEXT-UP.md

 - Design task submission and task review interfaces

 ## Development - next up

-Review and tidy contract state variables and structs Work out voting integration (DAOstack Infra) - task proposals and evidence submissions Look into implementing Roles (if we want to include multiple roles ...)
+Review and tidy contract state variables and structs Complete voting integration (DAOstack Infra) - task proposals and evidence submissions

+> propose task, submit evidence are almost complete.
+Refactored vote() to apply to both ballot types.
+Need to work out tally and handling winner.
+Build in

+Build out Task struct definition

+Look into implementing Roles (if we want to include multiple roles ...)
 Unit test the fuck out of it